biomathcode/dsa-rust/readme.md

 // You should know iterators quite value
 // Type conversions
 // While solving problem create variables names related to problem itself.
+// For Finding frequency use hashmap
+// For Finding unique use hashset